 Striving for excellence.....
 Learning for life

-Mr Cooper, Ms Jackson and Mrs Sunde would like to welcome you to Year Five homepage.
-Here youwill be able to catch up on the latest news and information for Year Five and keep up to date withthe fantastic learning and achievements throughout the year!
+Mr Smith, Miss Farnsworth, Miss Cheshire and Mr Janssens would like to welcome you to Year Five homepage.
+Here you will be able to catch up on the latest news and information for Year Five and keep up to date with the fantastic learning and achievements throughout the year!

 Remember to check back often as this page will be updated regularly!

 Please ensure PE kit is in school every day as PE days are subject to change.
 We will phone home asking for PE kits to be brought into school if a child does not have it for a PE lesson.

 This week children will demonstrate their skills when infering information from a text.
 We will focus on the above story as it links nicely to our topic, Time traveller

 Homework books need to be handed in every Wednesday and will be returned to children on Thursday.

 Children will have a homework bingo for the half term, weekly spellings with an activity in their boomerang books and an X Factor example to practice at home.

 We have now set an activity on MyMaths